10/06/2022

 Travel

-We’ve put together some key information that will help you understand the broad claims process, and tackle any ‘technicalities’ that could see your compensation claim rejected!
+We’ve put together some key information that will help you understand the broad travel insurance claims process, and tackle any ‘technicalities’ that could see your compensation claim rejected.
 We can’t promise these will guarantee a successful claim, but being aware of them should give you a strong chance.

 1. Approach the airline before your travel insurance company